 Energy suppliers usually buy their energy in advance and then sell it to business customers under a contract.
-Businesses are tied into a contract that states how long the supply will be for and how much it will cost.
+Businesses are normally tied into a contract that states how long the supply will be for and how much it will cost.
 These deals are generally longer and have higher exit penalties than fixed-term contracts for residential customers.

-What’s included in a business energy contract
+What to look for in a business energy contract

 The main things to look for before agreeing on a contract are:

-• Type of contract.
+- Type of contract.
 Is it Fixed, Variable or Flexible?

-• Gas and electricity unit prices.
+- Gas and electricity unit prices.
 Has it been estimated correctly for the year?

-• Your current tariff.
+- Your current tariff.
 Is it a fair comparison based on contract length and charges

-• What the key terms and conditions of the deal are.
+- What the key terms and conditions of the deal are.
 Look at notice period and exit fees.

-• Contract rollover.
+- Contract rollover.
 What will happen if you don’t negotiate a new contract before this one ends?
 Usually you end up being automatically signed up to a higher tariff contract that is also variable.
 These can also be called evergreen contracts.

 In addition to the above, read the full terms and conditions of the contract where possible and always keep good records, for example, copies of correspondence in letters and emails.